Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

 Microsoft generated Bot Framework to support programmers develop chatbots for their own apps.

-It allows to speed up the relationship between ecommerce and chatbots and expands Facebook’s audience.
+It allows speeding up the relationship between ecommerce and chatbots and expands Facebook’s audience.

 Skype and Messenger are redefining their platform around this technology.